top of page

 Dr. LaFleur earned a Bachelor of Science in psychology in 2000 and a Master's Degree in applied psychology in 2002 from the University of Louisiana at Lafayette.
 She completed her Doctorate in counselor education at the University of New Orleans in May 2007.
 Dr. LaFleur is a Licensed Professional Counselor and Supervisor (LPC-S), a Registered Play Therapist-Supervisor and a Trained Forensic Interviewer.

 Dr. LaFleur previously served as a Licensed Mental Health Professional working with adults, adoloescents, and children with serious mental illness or emotional disturbances, and as a Clinical Director of a Children's Advocacy Center (CAC) working with victims of abuse.
 She established her independent practice in 2008 providing clinical services to children, adolescents, and adults.
 Dr. LaFleur has specialized training in play therapy and play therapy supervision.
-She is a member of the Association for Play Therapy and is a regional chair for the Louisiana Association for Play Therapy.
+She is a member of the Association for Play Therapy and has served as a regional chair for the Louisiana Association for Play Therapy.

-Dr. LaFleur has a passion for training counselors, which she is able to do as an associate professor of counselor education at the University of Louisiana at Lafayette and as an LPC Board approved supervisor.
-She joined the Department of Counselor Education faculty in 2008 and has developed several new courses in play therapy.
+Dr. LaFleur has a passion for training counselors, which she is able to do as an associate professor of counseling at the University of Louisiana at Lafayette, as an LPC Board approved supervisor, and as a Registered Play Therapist supervisor (RPT-S).
+She joined the Department of Counseling faculty in 2008 and has developed several new courses in play therapy and is the clinical director for the department training clinic.
 She has presented at state and national conferences, published peer reviewed articles and book chapters, been awarded several grants, and assisted in the development of community resources.
 She has served as a board member for the Louisiana Association for Counselor Educators and Supervisors and currently serves on the editoral boards for the Journal of Mental Health Counseling and the Journal of Creativity in Mental Health.
-Other professional affiliations include the American Counseling Association, Association for Counselor Education and Supervision, Louisiana Counseling Association, and Louisiana Association for Counselor Education and Supervision.
+Other professional affiliations include the American Counseling Association, Association for Counselor Education and Supervision, Louisiana Counseling Association, and Louisiana Association for Counselor Education and Supervision and the Association for Play Therapy.

 Dr. LaFleur and her staff provide a range of services which you can read about under the "Services" and "Play Therapy" tabs above.